AFTERCARE

 1a) STANDARD BANDAGE AFTERCARE

-︎ wear CLEAN longsleeves and/or pants to bed in order to minimize contact with the bacteria on your bed for the first two days
+︎ wear CLEAN longsleeves and/or pants to bed in order to minimize contact with the bacteria on your bed for the first 2 days

 2) POST-BANDAGE CARE

-︎ wash tattoo with UNSCENTED soap daily for 5-7 days
+︎ wash tattoo with UNSCENTED ANTIBACTERIAL soap 1x/day for 5 days

 [vegan & cruelty free soaps]